Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

-Beyond comparisons with reconstruction methods, Figs.\ref{fig4}, \ref{fig5}, and \ref{fig6} include intermediate results from Stage I of our framework.
-Although these initial reconstructions appear relatively blurry, they already exhibit reduced limited-angle artifacts compared to FBPConvNet, demonstrating the effectiveness of metadata-driven priors in guiding early-stage reconstructions.
+Beyond comparisons with the reconstruction methods, Figs. \ref{fig4}--\ref{fig6} include intermediate results from Stage-I of our framework.
+Although these initial reconstructions appear relatively blurry, they already exhibit reduced limited-angle artifacts, demonstrating the effectiveness of metadata-driven priors in guiding early-stage reconstructions.